SipanP/ARM11-Project/README.md

 ## Authors

-This project was completed from May to June 2021, in conjunction with Anton Zhitomirsky, Sipan Petrosyan & Vincent Lee
+This project was completed from May to June 2021 together with Anton Zhitomirsky, Sipan Petrosyan & Vincent Lee